Over the past several years, Tesla has made tremendous progress, not only in vehicle shipment volumes but also in

 The Model 3 was still in its infancy in 2016 and Tesla’s energy was literally non-existent at that time.

 For your information, Tesla’s acquisition of SolarCity was completed only in 4Q 2016.

 Moving to 2018, Tesla’s gross profit margin declined significantly and reached only 15%.

-Keep in mind that Tesla was ramping its Model 3 production in 2018.
+Keep in mind that Tesla was ramping up its Model 3 production in 2018.

 During the Model 3 ramp-up, Tesla produced only a small number of Model 3 that averaged less than 10,000 vehicles per quarter.

 This explains the drop in Tesla’s gross profit margin as the company did not have the production volumes to keep its costs down.

 However, Tesla’s gross margin slowly improved in subsequent quarters when the Model 3 production soared.

 As of 4Q 2022, Tesla’s gross margin has slightly exceeded 25%, a record high for the company in the last 8 years.

-Moreover, Tesla’s Model 3 and Y production reached more than 200,000 vehicles per quarter in fiscal 2021, also a record milestone for the company.
+Moreover, Tesla’s Model 3 and Y production reached roughly 300,000 vehicles per quarter in fiscal 2022, also a record milestone for the company.

 Tesla’s Operating Margin

 When these expenses are taken into consideration, Tesla’s operating margin declined significantly.

 As seen in the chart, Tesla’s operating profit margin plunged into the negative area prior to 2020, indicating that the company had incurred a significant amount of operating expenses.

 In fiscal 2019, Tesla managed to break even from an operating perspective when the operating margin hovered at 0.0%.

-Tesla achieved a record operating margin on the back of nearly a million vehicle deliveries as of 4Q 2021.
+Tesla achieved a record operating margin on the back of more than a million vehicle deliveries as of 4Q 2022.

 Tesla’s Net Profit Margin

 The net margin includes all expenses, including costs of goods sold, R&D, SG&A, taxes, and interest expenses.

 As seen, Tesla’s net profit margin is significantly lower than the operating margin when extra costs such as taxes and interest expenses are taken into consideration.